Nikon Z7 - My

 memory buffer starts to read signal from the sensor.
 The EVF becomes black

-during the exposure (even if the shutter is open).
-When the shutter exposure is
+during the exposure (even if the shutter is not covering the opening).
+When the exposure is

 done, say, after 1/30 sec, the focal-plane shutter closes (by swinging down the